Traveling to London with kids can be so much fun with so many family attractions. Here we share our pick of the best things to do in London with kids.

 When the kids tire of looking at animals, there are also bouncy castles, playgrounds and face painting stations, plus a nice grassy area to run around on.

 No wonder this is one of the most popular kids activities in London!

 Natural History Museum

-For small children, the majority of exhibits are a bit beyond their comprehension, so we skipped through the Natural History Museum fairly quickly and tied it in with a stroll through Kensington Gardens and a visit to the Princess Diana Memorial Playground (see below).
+If you’re visiting London with toddlers or very young children, the majority of exhibits will be a bit beyond their comprehension, so we skipped through the Natural History Museum fairly quickly and tied it in with a stroll through Kensington Gardens and a visit to the Princess Diana Memorial Playground (see below).

 Princess Diana Memorial Playground

 Another of our favourite free activities for kids in London is The Diana Memorial Playground, a fabulous playground close to her former home in Kensington Gardens.

 There’s a sensory trail, teepees, slides, climbing frames, plenty of sand to dig in and water fountains to splash in, and then the centerpiece – a large wooden pirate ship.

 There’s ample seating for adults, and a café at the entrance serving salads, sandwiches and drinks, including a children’s menu.